Riyadh, Saudi Arabia

 A 22m-tall atrium will link the pedestrian entrance from the financial plaza to the motor drop-off zone on the north access road.
 It will also serve as a path for movement into the lobby situated on the east, as well as support functions in the freestanding podium on the west.
 Bridges will also be constructed across the atrium to connect the upper levels of the lobby with the cafeteria.

 300,000m² of floor space in the tower’s top section will be occupied by the Capital Market Authority, while the remaining space will be leased for commercial purposes.

 Promoting an innovative vertical transportation system, the tower will have one of the world’s biggest twin-elevator installations with double-deck shuttles.
 The twin-elevator system will allow access to the two double-deck sky lobbies.

 The elevators will be placed in the same shaft but function independently, allowing more people to use them.
 The tower will include 11 double-deck shuttle cars, 17 twin elevators, 12 normal elevators, and 12 escalators.

 A high-performance, solar-control system will be installed in the tower to moderate light and heat.
 An external layer of fins, gantries, photovoltaic solar and perforated panels will also provide shade, as well as enhance the thermal efficiency of the triple-pane glazing.

 The triple-glazed façade will be filled with an aerogel to provide thermal insulation.
 The tower will have an energy-efficient skin to reclaim energy through a photovoltaic array installation on the roof.

-It will also be equipped with an intelligent infrastructure, including wireless communication, air-blown fibre optics, and converged networks.
+It will also be equipped with intelligent infrastructure, including wireless communication, air-blown fibre optics and converged networks.

 Structural engineering is being handled by Hyder Consulting and Omrania.
 The latter is also the site supervisor along with HOK, and Saudi Binladin Group is the main contractor for the project.